The Top 10 Benefits of Training Brazilian Jiu Jitsu- The Gentle Art

-At this point, you’re probably pretty interested in experiencing the benefits Brazilian Jiu Jitsu has to offer.
-However, if you’ve never taken a Brazilian Jiu Jitsu class before, it can be a bit intimidating figuring out where to go and how to get started.
+At this point, you’re probably pretty interested in getting started Jiujitsu or even hot to get better at BJJ class and experiencing the benefits Brazilian Jiu Jitsu has to offer.
+Still searching for a BJJ near me or BJJ gyms near me?
+If you’ve never taken a Brazilian Jiu Jitsu class before, it can be a bit intimidating figuring out where to go and how to get started in training BJJ.

 If you’re in this position right now, follow these steps and you’ll have chosen a great studio and class before you know it:

 The first step to training Brazilian Jiu Jitsu is finding a gym or studio in your area.
 Most people don’t want to travel very far to get to their studio, so the closer it is the better.

 Start your search by simply looking online for studios near you.
 Make a list of potential options and take note of how close they are to your home or office.
 If you live on Long Island, Please contact us for more information!

 Of course, proximity isn’t the only factor to take into account when choosing a studio.

 Once you have a shortlist of potential options, your next job is to get in touch with the studio owner and ask them some questions.
 You may want to visit the studio in person, too, to see how clean it is and get a sense of the vibe at how it aligns with your specific needs and personality.

 As far as questions go, the answers to these important questions can help you find a studio that provides high-quality instruction and a supportive atmosphere:

 Ideally, you’ll choose a gym or studio that offers classes specifically for beginners.
 These kinds of classes allow you to learn alongside other beginners, which can help you to feel more confident and less intimidated.